-Dakshin is one of the fine dining restaurant in ITC Windsor serving authentic South Indian Cuisine, Dakshin started it’s journey in the year 1989 and since then it has always been benchmark for South Indian Cuisine in the city, and as they say “legends are not made in a day” Dakshin also is the result of years of research and trials across the four southern states of India, by the team of trained chefs and culinary experts.
+Dakshin is one of the fine dining restaurants in ITC Windsor serving authentic South Indian Cuisine.
+Dakshin started its journey in the year 1989 and since then it has always been the benchmark for South Indian Cuisine in the city.
+And as they say “legends are not made in a day” Dakshin also is the result of years of research and trials across the four southern states of India, by the team of trained chefs and culinary experts.
 After living in Southern India for past four years I still could not think beyond idli – dosa, my inquisitiveness to know more about the cuisine was strong enough to accept the invite to taste the new menu at Dakshin.

 Ministry of Food, is an all day dining multi-cuisine restaurant in Hilton, Bangalore.I heard this name for the first time a few months back during Durga Puja, when their modern take on Bengali Food became the talk of the town.
 Since then Ministry of Food is always the topic of discussion among food critiques and food lovers for their offbeat food festivals and Heston Blumenthal style food presentation.
 I visited the place for the first time when Smile Foundation hosted an event with Chef Vikas Khanna to honor all the hospitality partners of Smile Foundation, there Chef Subhash Jana shared about the upcoming Asian Street Food Festival from 24th November – 7th December and invited me for the same.

 When I think about Asian Street Food my mind is immediately transported to the hawker centers of South East Asia where evening air is filled with the aroma of grilling satays and soupy slurpy noodles, my love for Asian food and curiosity about the menu took me to Ministry of Food to experience this unusual food festival.